Akanksha0217/ScaleFull-fullstack-internship/week4/day19.md

 ## 🔜 Next Steps

 - Add product showcase cards or featured items
+- Add more internal pages and like them all,style each page with consistent theme (colors, fonts, spacing)
 - Apply hover effects and transitions
 - Use javascript for activing some tags ,button
-- Complete footer section and make it mobile-friendly
+- Make it mobile-friendly